cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 # `BPF` – Break-Point Function

-The `BPF` [object](objects) is a list of ordered [x, y] points which represent a "funcion", or relation of a given parameter to another parameter.
+The `BPF` [object](objects) is a list of ordered [x, y] points which represent a "function", or relation of a given parameter to another parameter.

 > **&rarr; The "Curves and Functions" and "Interpolation" sub-packages of the "Basic Tools" [package](session#the-packages-library-tab), also include numerous useful utilities to manipulate and process BPF data, such as `bpf-scale`, `bpf-interpol`, `bpf-crossfade`, `bpf-spline`, `x-transfer` / `y-transfer`, `om-sample`, and many more.
 See for instance the Functions/Classes Reference (menu "Help").**